Download here, or subscribe

 The great horn blasts.
 It’s deafening, earth-shaking.
 The man doesn’t seem to care: he’s shouting with glee.

-I couldn’t care less what the fuck it is, what a “scatterbar” is.
+I couldn’t care less what the fuck a “scatterbar” is.
 Rage has claimed me whole.
 I grab the girl by her hair.
 She tightens her grip on the AC unit, but she’s no match for me.
 I heave her off the side and jump down next to her.
 Such a drop any other time would have broken my ankles.
 Instead I land soft as a butterfly.

 “NO!
 NO!
 NO!
 NOOOOOOOOOOOOOOOOOOOO!”